Vilen Barskyi: Art

 Barskyi's search for and formation of his own path in art was connected with his active interest in the work of outstanding artists in various fields.
 He listened to the philosophical and aesthetic concept of his senior colleague Valery Lamakh, set out in the "Schemes".
 He was delighted with the talent of director Sergei Parajanov.

 Feeling various influences, Barskyi maintained self-identification.
-He experimented a lot, looking for new means of artistic expression: there are works made using an airbrush (1965), smoke and fire (1968), a template of his own hand (1969).
+He experimented a lot, looking for new means of artistic expression: there are works made using an airbrush (1965), smoke and fire (1968), and a template of his own hand (1969).

 1981— under the pseudonym Victor Belenin, he published six visual poems in the Ark magazine, published in Paris.
 In the same year, they are shown at the exhibition "L'emigration Russe.
-L’art en Voyage ”at the Trans / form gallery in Paris.
+L’art en Voyage” at the Trans / form gallery in Paris.

 1982 — holds a solo exhibition at the Catholic Academy Schwerte (Germany).
-A catalog of Barsky's works created in 1959–1980 is published for the event.
+A catalogue of Barsky's works created in 1959–1980 is published for the event.

 1990s — Barsky's works are published in Ukraine and Russia, in particular in the literary-critical magazine Zoil (1997), the anthology Samizdat Veka (1997), the poetry collection Dom s Chimerami (2000), and others.